 3. Intake Of Micro-Nutrients Must Be Monitored

 Athletes need to ensure that they’re having adequate nutrients in their diet to enhance their performance and overall health.
 Considering that it involves eliminating several foods, there are a few nutrients that athletes might miss out on with a vegan diet.
-Here are few of these along with how they
+Here are few of these along with how they can be supplemented.6

 - Vitamin B12: Important for production of red blood cells and healthy brain functioning, vitamin B12 is most easily found in meat and dairy products.
 For athletes, this vitamin is important for metabolism and proper nervous system functioning.
 Hence, it’s important to incorporate mushrooms, tempeh, miso, and sea vegetables into the diet.
 Alternatively, supplementation can also help with vitamin B12.

 - Iron: Iron deficiency leads to tiredness and fatigue, weakness, shortness of breath, and reduced exercise tolerance.
 Hence, it’s important that athletes eat foods high in the nutrient, including legumes, tofu, green leafy vegetables, whole grains, and dried fruits.
 Additionally, combining iron-rich foods with vitamin C as well as food acids like fruit and vegetables improves their absorption in the body.

 - Zinc: This nutrient is vital for cell growth, repair, and protein metabolism.
 While it isn’t as scarce in plant-based foods as the other nutrients listed here, it’s important for athletes to incorporate foods such as beans, whole grains, nuts and seeds into their diet for adequate zinc consumption.7